vgabbita/DeepVeinThrombosis/README.md

 # DeepVeinThrombosis

-Used in conjuction with the Deep Vein Thrombosis Detector
+Used in conjunction with the Deep Vein Thrombosis Detector

 ## Instructions
-Run `python app.py`
+Run `python app.py` <br>
-Make sure flask and pyrebase are installed on your local system `pip install flask`
+Make sure flask and pyrebase are installed on your local system <br>
+- `pip install flask`
-`pip install pyrebase`
+- `pip install pyrebase`

 Explore the website!

+## Update
+The Register/Login system no longer works as the necessary access required as expired